Making a home insurance claim

 Our Claims Professionals are here to help, 24/7.

 Log into your Sonnet account.
 This will ensure easy access to your policy number and the coverage details of your home insurance policy.

-When it comes time to pay, we’ll mail you (or the contractor) a cheque based on your coverage and the type of claim.
-Your claims professional will explain if and how your deductible will be applied.
+When it comes to your settlement, the method of payment will be determined by your coverage and the type of claim.
+Your Claims Professional will explain how you'll be paid out, and if and how your deductible will be applied.

-Before calling us to file your home claim, here are a few things you should know or have on hand.
+Before filing your home claim, here are a few things you should know or have on hand.

 - Documentation.
-When you call to report a claim, here are some things you should have on hand to help the claims process move quickly:
+When you report a claim, you should have these things at the ready to help the claims process move quickly:

 - Your policy number